 The group works closely with the department’s Informatics research division, as well as with the various analytics-oriented departments in the Vanderbilt University Medical Center and School of Medicine.

-Vikram Tiwari, PhD, leads the Operations Research group and holds faculty appointments in the Department of Anesthesiology, Department of Biomedical Informatics, and Owen Graduate School of Management.
+Vikram Tiwari, PhD, leads the Operations Research group and holds faculty appointments in the Department of Anesthesiology, Department of Biomedical Informatics, Department of Biostatistics, and Owen Graduate School of Management.

 The group has an active post-doctoral fellowship program.
 Incoming fellows have either M.D. or Ph.D. degrees with an interest in pursuing analytical-based research.
-The fellowship program duration is up to 2 years.
-To date, the group has guided two post-doctoral research fellows:
+The fellowship program duration is up to two years.
+To date, the group has guided the following post-doctoral research fellows:

 Investigators in Operations Research use diverse research methodologies – linear and non-linear optimization, simulation and systems dynamics modeling, econometric and statistical modeling.
 Applied research methods include predicting day-of-surgery case volume, perioperative capacity planning, provider scheduling and innovative efficiency metrics.